SHORT BIO by the ARTIST

 I’m a 6th generation member of the Milera – Sansbury – Wanganeen Family.
 As footie fan you know at least two names of my cousins: Gavin Wanganeen and Adam Goodes.

 I started painting about 15 years ago, attended a visual arts course at Para West Adult Campus studying watercolour and acrylic as well as portraits and still life drawings.

-From 2011–2014 I worked with Pooraka & Prospect Primary School running Aboriginal Art Programs for young Aboriginal students aimed at maintaining their connections with their culture and cultural identities.
+Before I changed to SA Health where I’m case manager for Aboriginal homeless children I worked from 2011–2014 SA Education Department with Pooraka & Prospect Primary School running Aboriginal Art Programs for young Aboriginal students aimed at maintaining their connections with their culture and cultural identities.

 My mother and father (James Lush and Greta Milera) are both from Point Pearce.
 My father is an Aboriginal Elder of Point Pearce & Adnyamathanha.

 My mother’s family are from Point Pearce through to Adelaide region.
 My father’s family are from Point Pearce and the Flinders Ranges region, from Blinman, Nepabunna way through to Point Pearce.